 - An unexpired military ID card

-It is offered in the Academic Success Center on the Boaz campus Monday through Thursday from 8 AM until 12 PM.
+Accuplacer is offered in the Academic Success Center on the Boaz campus Monday through Thursday from 8 AM until 12 PM by appointment only.
 (Students wishing to take it at the Arab Instructional Site should call 256-840-4116.)

 Students interested in taking the Accuplacer through Examity must have a computer that meets Examity/Accuplacer requirements for software, audio, and video.
 There is also a $25 fee for the online proctoring service.

-Official documentation of ACT/SAT scores (20 or higher in Math and Reading and 18 in English) or successful completion of previous college level courses may exempt a student from taking the Accuplacer.
+Official documentation of successful completion of previous college level courses may exempt a student from needing placement.